 Everyone likes it when their partner has an orgasm.
-It makes us feel like we’re a good lover, and that our partner is happy with our sex life.
+It makes you feel like you’re a good lover, and that your partner is happy with your sex life.

 1. The classic sign

-Before we get into what are, in my opinion, the best signs that a woman has climaxed, it’s worth addressing the classic sign.
+Before we get into what are, in my opinion, the best signs (i.e. hard to fake!), it’s worth addressing the classic sign.

 There’s still a problem with this, however.
 Women sometimes fake orgasms.
-So although the above classic sign could mean she’s climaxed, it could also mean that she wants you to think that she’s climaxed.
+So although the above could mean she’s climaxed, it might also mean that she wants you to think she’s climaxed.

-See the conundrum here?
-That’s why I recommend looking a little deeper at other signs.
+See the conundrum?
+That’s why I recommend looking a little deeper than noise levels alone.

 2. The best signs

-There are two things that are without a doubt the best signs that a woman has orgasmed, and they’re both pretty simple:
+For me, there are two excellent signs that a woman has climaxed, and they are both pretty simple:

 - She has a ‘tell’.
-Some women just have a thing they do when they come.
-It could be shaking, sneezing, laughing, tensing her stomach up.
+Some women just have a thing they do when they orgasm.
+It could be shaking, laughing, tensing her stomach up.
 But if you know her well enough, you’ll know.

-Easy, right?
-Well, that might depend on your relationship and how long you’ve been together.
-So let’s look at a few subtler signs that can help you know.
+Of course, both these signs will depend on your relationship and how long you’ve been together.
+So let’s look at a few subtler signs to look out for.

 There are a few biological signs that a woman is aroused and has orgasmed.
 But these are a bit complicated, for reasons that will become clear: